robertmuth/Cwerg/FrontEndWASM/README.md

-## WASM Frontend
+## WASM Frontend (Deprecated)

-The WASM Frontend is work in progress.
+The WASM Frontend is primarily use to exercise the Cwerg backend with more realistic inputs.
 It consists of a transpiler that convert WASM into Cwerg IR and support libraries which will provide a WASI API.

-There will only be a Python implementation.
+This component is unlikely to get much love in the foreseeable future and there will only be a Python implementation.

 The [parser](parser.py) and the [instructions table](opcode_tab.py) do not have any other dependencies and might be useful by themselves.